pmndrs/zustand/docs/integrations/persisting-store-data.md

 By default the store with be hydrated on initialization.

 In some applications you may need to control when the first hydration occurs.
-For example in server rendered apps.
+For example, in server-rendered apps.

 If you set `skipHydration` the initial call for hydration isn't called, and it is left up to you to manually call `reHydrate()`.